-The winner of our 2016-2017 Scholarship is Katelyn Walters, a Junior at Michigan State University majoring in Agriculture, Food and Natural Resources Education.
-Dr. Hugh Brown, Chair, Scholarship Committee, Michigan Chapter SWCS, introduced Katelyn at our ANR Seminar on March 3rd at the Kellogg Hotel and Conference Center, East Lansing.
+The winner of our 2017-2018 Scholarship is Mary Parr, a Senior at Grand Valley State University majoring in the Natural Resource Management program at GVSU, where she has focused on ecology, soil sciences, sustainable agriculture, and ecological restoration.
+Dr. Hugh Brown, President, Michigan Chapter SWCS, introduced Mary at our ANR Week Seminar on March 2, 2018, in East Lansing.

 The Michigan Scholarships in Conservation Program is designed to be a strong and continuing activity of the Michigan Chapter to advance the science and art of good land use.
 The program offers Michigan Chapter members a convenient and significant way of providing long term support to the goals of the Michigan Chapter and the Soil and Water Conservation Society through facilitating the education of future soil and water conservation professionals.